AnkitKhenwar/Ecommerce-App/README.md

 1. Open your terminal.
 2. Navigate to the directory where you want to clone the repository.
-3. Clone the repository using the following command:   git clone https://github.com/AnkitKhenwar/Directory-App.git
+3. Clone the repository using the following command:   git clone https://github.com/AnkitKhenwar/Ecommerce-App.git
-4. Once the repository is cloned, navigate to the project directory:   cd Directory-App
+4. Once the repository is cloned, navigate to the project directory:   cd Ecommerce-App

 ### Opening the Project in VS Code